thejud/text-processing-cookbook/README.md

 `csvcut` is part of the `csvkit` suite

-## Transformation tools
+## TRANSFORMATION

 perl is my tool of choice for many line-oriented transformations.
-It's worth learning a few tricks, and invensting some time in either perl, sed or awk.
+It's worth learning a few tricks, and invensting some time one or more of perl, sed or awk.

 ### General transformation with perl -pE and -nE